vaguecoder/gorilla-mux/README.md

 Now let's see how to build registered URLs.

 Routes can be named.
 All routes that define a name can have their URLs built, or "reversed".
-We define a name calling `Name()` on a route.
+We define a name-calling `Name()` on a route.
 For example:

 ```go
 r := mux.NewRouter()